-In this video, you will create a new block, or procedure, that displays text one letter
+In this video, you will create a new block

-at a time in the “say” bubble to look like you are texting.
+in the Say bubble to look like you are texting.

 The project also contains starter code.

-This starter code was created using the “make a block” button under the more blocks menu.
+This starter code was created using the Make a Block button

 Type in the line of text that you would say to your friend.

 Your text displays one letter at a time,